Timothy C. Hain, MD • Page last modified April 3, 2023

 Otoacoustic emissions may be helpful (OAE's), especially the type of OAE's that are "diagnostic" rather than screening (we call these "sweep" OAE).
 Contralateral suppression deficits in OAE have been reported.
 (Attius, 2005)

 Acoustic reflexes may detect persons with paralysis of their stapedius.

 A careful history should be taken, especially for migraine.
-Persons with migraine often have small white matter lesions that may be seen on the MRI.
+In addition to headaches, one can recognize migraine because of sensitivity to other things beside sound.
 In addition to hyperacusis, persons with migraine often have photophobia (sensitivity to bright light), motion intolerance, sensitivity to strong smells, and sometimes even unusual cutaneous sensitivity (allodynia).
 The treatment approach for migraine is completely different than that for other types of hyperacusis.

 A psychological assessment may detect persons who have associated anxiety, depression or obsessive compulsive personality disorder (OCD).
 Those with auditory hallucinations may have a psychiatric disorder such as schizophrenia.
 Finding these things usually does not mean that the person's hyperacusis is caused by psychiatric problems, but rather may indicate a comorbidity.
 Usually it results in a medication recommendation.

 A misophonia questionnaire was developed by Williams et al (2022).
 Others include the "amsterdam Misophonia Scale (Paunovic et al, 2022), and Khalfa's hyperacusis questionnaire (Altin et al, 2022).